kdove04/kdove04/README.md

 🔹 University: Jackson State University

-🔹 Interests: Data Science, Machine Learning, Artificial Intelligence, Data Visualization, and Algorithms
+🔹 Interests: Data Science, Web Development, Artificial Intelligence, Data Visualization, and Algorithms

 I’m eager to learn and contribute to projects that involve data analysis, predictive modeling, and solving real-world problems using data-driven approaches.
 I enjoy collaborating with others and constantly expanding my knowledge in computer science and data science.